Demons wrestlers finish third at Bishop Carroll

 "This was a good tournament to go into the break.
 Some things improved from last week.
 We're getting better every time we get on the mat," Lowe said.

-Santonio Turner has improved and really stepped up his game.
-He's getting some real wrestling moves.
+Santonio Turner has improved and really stepped up his game, the coach said.
 Ryan Parga took second and is at a point where he can compete with the best wrestlers in the state.
 Ismael Ramirez got down to weight and took fourth.
 He needs to work on finishing his matches but is getting better, Lowe said.

 "Everyone is improving," Lowe said.